Framework

 ↳ http://127.0.0.1:3000/

 If port 3000 is in use, the preview server will choose the next available port, so your actual port may vary.
-To specify port 4321 (and similarly for any other port), use --port 4321.
+To specify a different port, use --port.
+For example, to run the preview server with npm on port 4321:

 For security, the preview server is by default only accessible on your local machine using the loopback address 127.0.0.1.
 To allow remote connections, use --host 0.0.0.0.